 This armoury contains 16th to 19th century armor including swords, very ornate guns, a cannon and various suits of armor.

-The Italian cannon barrel (1688) is cast bronze using the lost wax process where a model was first sculpted in clay, a mould taken and a replica produced in wax.
-The wax was then covered in clay and fired in a kiln where the wax melted away leaving another mould into which molten bronze could be poured producing the final product as a replica of the original sculpture.
-The classical figures depicted include Jupiter and Hercules.
+Artisans cast the Italian cannon barrel (1688) in bronze using the lost wax process.
+They first sculpted a model in clay, created a mold, and produced a replica in wax.
+After covering the wax replica in clay and firing it in a kiln, the melted wax left behind a mold for pouring molten bronze, which produced the final product as a precise replica of the original sculpture.
+The barrel depicts classical figures, including Jupiter and Hercules.

-The fine curiassier armor in this gallery is also Italian, believed to have been produced for a high ranking member of the Savoy ruling house.
-The armor is decorated with diamond panels, Savoyard knots, trophies, coronets, flora and clasped hands representing friendship.
+Italian armorers created the fine cuirassier armor displayed in this gallery, likely for a high-ranking member of the Savoy ruling house.
+The armor features diamond panels, Savoyard knots, trophies, coronets, floral designs, and clasped hands symbolizing friendship.

 The reference of ‘cuirassier‘ refers primarily to the ‘cuirass’ the large breast and back plates of the armour.
 In England the use of the large sets of articulated plates that make up the full body armour sometimes earned the wearers the nickname ‘lobster’ as it gave the wearer the appearance of a large crustacean.